-At 39, Roger Federer is considered to be an old man by tennis standards, but that hasn’t kept him from staying at the top of his game — as evidenced by his win earlier this year over Germany’s Alexander Zverev yesterday in front of a world-record crowd of 42,000 in Mexico City.
+At 40, Roger Federer is considered to be an old man by tennis standards, but that hasn’t kept him from staying at the top of his game — as evidenced by his 2019 win over Germany’s Alexander Zverev in front of a world-record crowd of 42,000 in Mexico City.

 Channeling his character Ron Burgandy from the comedy Anchor Man, Ferrell compared the timeless one’s game to that of a “silky gazelle” and later posited Federer’s eternal youth was a result of eating wombat meat.